lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-12-20-Quickstart.md

 and [Isabelle](https://lawrencecpaulson.github.io/tag/Isabelle) tags.

-But now I see that even the simplest example, on Fibonacci numbers, is not really for newbies. the proofs are simple but polished, hiding the trial and error that a beginner would inevitably go through.
+But now I see that even the simplest example, on Fibonacci numbers, is not really for newbies.
+The proofs are simple but polished, hiding the trial and error that a beginner would inevitably go through.
 They are in the structured
 [Isar](https://lawrencecpaulson.github.io/tag/Isar) style,
 where every claim has a single-line proof, although most real proofs (especially big ones) involve chains of tactic steps such as one finds in other proof assistants